dnum-mi/basegun/backend/README.md

 From this folder

 ## Install
-1. Activate pour python environment with Python=3.8 (conda or pyenv)
+1. Activate python environment with Python=3.8 (conda or pyenv)
 2. `pip install -r requirements.txt`

 ## Run